skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 lich.
 Angry and beaten, they agree to leave in peace.
 Before they go, Eomer makes Noreeno a promise, "Someday, I **will** kill you."

-"Fair enough", Noreeno smiles, "But not today."
+"Fair enough," Noreeno smiles, "But not today."

 They take the horses and flee.
 As they ride away from the crypt, Enoch can see a dark aura of evil engulfing the site.
 They head south, back